 After graduating from the Institute with his Bachelor of Science degree, Matt earned his Juris Doctor, cum laude, from Cornell Law School.
 Having traded numbers for words, he has been a prolific speaker and author over the course of his career.
 The publication of his most recent article (in The Colorado Lawyer) coincides with the beginning of his tenure at Link.
 Named a Colorado "Super Lawyer" for five consecutive years, Matt is a Massachusetts native who is also admitted to practice here in the Commonwealth.
 He will maintain his ties to the Rocky Mountain West, thereby expanding Link's geographic footprint as the team moves forward with raising its second fund.

-Mira Wilczek is a data intelligence expert and a Senior Partner at Link.
-She also serves as acting Senior Vice President of Venture Strategy at Cogo Labs and has previously served as Entrepreneur in Residence at Cogo Labs.
-Previously, she was Founder and CEO at Red Panda Security, Principal Investigator under the DARPA CFT program, and Director of Business Development at Lyric Semiconductor, where she developed a $25M revenue run rate, garnered industry recognition including TR50, Silicon 60, and an EETimes ACE Award, and negotiated a successful acquisition by Analog Devices.
-She holds patents both granted and pending in the fields of cybersecurity and sensor data fusion.
-Mira has an S.B. in Electrical Engineering and Computer Science from MIT and an MBA from MIT Sloan.
+Mira Wilczek a Senior Partner at Link Ventures and President and CEO of Cogo Labs.
+She currently serves on the Board of Directors for EverQuote, Cognius, & CareDash, as well as the Advisory Board for Vestigo Ventures.
+Prior to joining Link, Mira was founder and CEO of Red Panda Security, Principal Investigator under the DARPA CFT program, and Director of Business Development at Lyric Semiconductor, where she developed a $25M revenue run rate, garnered industry recognition including TR50, Silicon 60 & an EETimes ACE Award, and negotiated a successful acquisition by Analog Devices.
+She started her career as an ethical hacker at IBM, architecting their first automated penetration testing platform.
+Mira holds patents both granted and pending in the fields of cyber security and sensor data fusion.
+She has an S.B. in Electrical Engineering and Computer Science from MIT, as well as an MBA from the MIT Sloan School of Management.